 It's an incredible oversight for the browser that advertises itself as more privacy-focused.
 Even though Firefox offers a master password option, which would be required when hitting the "Show Passwords" button, it's not on by default, meaning it's opt-in.
 Most users will likely never even open the preferences, let along know there's a master password option.
 When I see this, I just feel like Mozilla is begging for its users' credentials to be compromised.

-While we could just start going up to strangers' computers and manually navigating to where the credentials are stored, it would be much more efficient and discreet to use a USB Rubber Ducky, a device developed by Hak5 which, from the outside, looks like a harmless thumb drive but acts as a fully scriptable keyboard once it is plugged into a computer.
+While we could just start going up to strangers' computers and manually navigating to where the credentials are stored, it would be much more efficient and discreet to use a USB Rubber Ducky.
+The device, developed by Hak5, looks like a harmless thumb drive from the outside but acts as a fully scriptable keyboard once it is plugged into a computer.

 Because a computer can't tell the difference between a human using a keyboard and a preprogrammed device, the USB Rubber Ducky will be able to accomplish many things, just like if someone were typing away.
 Also, because the USB Rubber Ducky can only interact with a computer as if it were any other keyboard, the Ducky Script will be dependent on what kind of device is being targeted.
 Everything from the operating system to the version of any software installed and even how fast or slow the computer will require you to adapt the Ducky Script.